My work is client-centered and spontaneous.

 I want to make myself obsolete.

 I want my clients who are in pain to leave feeling comfortable.
 But here’s what’s most important: I want you to be able to do the things you want to do, stay healthy and live vibrantly.
 My job is to help you evolve your conscious connection to yourself to expand your sense of possibility.
 My most satisfied clients come in with a problem and leave with more self-awareness and strategies for staying healthy.

-Most recently, I’m teaching at New York University’s Atlantic Theater Company and the Swedish Institute for Massage Therapy.
-I taught at Wesleyan University, Kripalu Center for Yoga and Health and many other places, and I currently teach ongoing private classes and supervision sessions in my office and elsewhere, for bodyworkers, yoga teachers, and all other people.
+I’ve taught at New York University’s Atlantic Theater Company, the Swedish Institute for Massage Therapy, Wesleyan University, Kripalu Center for Yoga and Health and many other places.
+I currently teach ongoing private classes and supervision sessions in my office and elsewhere, for bodyworkers, yoga teachers, and all other people.